smartdevicelink/sdl_evolution/proposals/NNNN-strict-versioning-for-outgoing-core-messages.md

 ## Introduction

 The main purpose of this proposal is to verify that SDL Core follows the Mobile API spec properly when communicating with older apps.
-Currently, due to changes in the Mobile API spec over time, there are cases where SDL Core can send a message to an older app which isn't valid for it's API version.
+Currently, due to changes in the Mobile API spec over time, there are cases where SDL Core can send a message to an older app which isn't valid for its API version.

 ## Motivation